microsoft/dicom-server/docs/api-versioning.md

 This guide gives an overview of the API version policies for DICOM Server.

-All versions of the DICOM APIs will always conform to the DICOMweb™ Standard specifications, but versions may expose different APIs based on our conformance statment [https://github.com/microsoft/dicom-server/blob/main/docs/resources/conformance-statement.md]
+All versions of the DICOM APIs will always conform to the DICOMweb™ Standard specifications, but versions may expose different APIs based on our [conformance statment](https://github.com/microsoft/dicom-server/blob/main/docs/resources/conformance-statement.md).

 ## Supported Versions

-A list of supported versions can be found in our swagger documentation [link].
+A list of supported versions and details of what is supported can be found in the swagger documentation at swagger/v{version}/swagger.json.

 ### Prerelease versions